Skip to main content

 Scholarships and support

-The University will deliver an integrated programme of scholarships and support for students from displacement backgrounds under its ‘Oxford Sanctuary Community’.
-This will provide pre-arrival and on-course support, a regular programme of social and cultural events, and a dedicated point of contact for all self-identifying members of the community.
+The University delivers an integrated programme of scholarships and support for students from displacement backgrounds under its ‘Oxford Sanctuary Community’.
+This provides pre-arrival and on-course support, a regular programme of social and cultural events, and a dedicated point of contact for all self-identifying members of the community.

 The University offers a range of scholarships and a cohort support programme for students from displacement backgrounds.